-The teacher is the heart of creating community in an online course.
+The teacher is the heart of creating a community in an online course.
 Frequent, warm, substantive communication between instructor and student is a big part of creating this community.
-Here are some help suggestions:
+Here are some helpful suggestions:

 - Grade assignments within one week, or before the next assignment is due.

 - Check for messages from your students regularly, and respond to them regularly, too (daily if possible).
 Be clear in the syllabus what your students can expect.
 Tell them if there are days you won't be checking messages (like weekends).

 - Include brief videos to introduce each module, so your students get a sense of your voice and personality.

 - Create learning experiences that facilitate interaction between students and between students and teachers.